Apostle Junia: Making Disciples with a Carrot or a Hammer?

 Two Ways to Try to Make Disciples

-While the church has historically honoured Christian martyrs for defending their faith and being loyal to God, it is also possible that some Christians became martyrs because they were unloving, disrespectful, and asserted power and authority that brought about their death.
+While the church honours Christian martyrs for defending their faith and being loyal to God, it is also possible that some Christians were killed because they used the hammer.
+They were disrespectful, unloving, and asserted power and authority that brought about their death.
+Perhaps past Christians thought that demolishing worship places and holy objects of other religions was a good way to spread God's word.
+Perhaps Christians understood that martyrdom was a goal deserving a crown, and took action to earn that crown.

 Were they faithful and innocent, minding their own business?
 Were martyrs guilty of breaking the law?
-Was it wrong that the government and religion united their powers to force religious views?
 Did early apostles go to prison or death because they broke the law of the land by destroying symbols of the nation's religion?
 Do I dare ask if martyrs acted to bring it upon themselves?
 Were they guilty as charged?
 Did they do something intentionally to cause their death, thinking it would mean they would receive an eternal crown?
 Were they imitating Paul?

 Did Paul go to prison because others unfairly punished his freedom of religion--or because he forced his ideas on people who did not want to be converted?
 Paul knew the Jews in Jerusalem were planning to arrest him and went knowing and showing he was willing to die for the name of Jesus (Acts 21:10-14).
 Were these accusations against Paul true: